SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 "Twilight has a bowling alley in her castle?"

 "Yes."
-Starlight opens the door and sure enough, an entire bowling alley awaits behind it.
+Starlight opened the door and sure enough, an entire bowling alley awaited behind it.

 "Wow, maybe we should go bowling sometime."

-"That sounds fun, maybe after we finish the tour."
+"That sounds fun.
+Maybe after we finish the tour."

 "Deal."

-They went to the next door down where Starlight opens it.
+They went to the next door down.
+Starlight opened it.

 "This is the kitchen."